maths/moodle-qtype_stack/doc/en/CAS/Plots.md

     plot(x^2,[x,-1,1],[y,0,2])

 However, Maxima will not always allow you to get the axes you want (this is a bug in Maxima).
-To get many plots in one window, we need to define a list of functions.
+To get many plots in one window, we need to define a list of expressions.

     plot([x^2,sin(x)],[x,-1,1])

 This can be done with Maxima's `makelist` command

     (p(k):=x^k,pl:makelist(p(k),k,1,5),plot(pl,[x,-1,1]))

+## Options

+The following `plot` options are currently supported by STACK.
+If you would like to expand the range of options available please contact the developers.

+    [xlabel, ylabel, legend, color, style, point_type, nticks, logx, logy, axes, plot_realpart]

+Please see Maxima's documentation for more information on these options.
+Note that the `draw` package is currently not supported.

 ## Alternate text for an image (alt tag) {#alttext}